 Having high levels of triglycerides is usually not good for your health.
 High levels of triglycerides are associated with atherosclerosis.
 People with high triglycerides may also have a high total cholesterol level.
 Many people with heart disease or diabetes also have high triglycerides.

 The total cholesterol level is a measure of all the cholesterol in your blood, including LDL cholesterol and HDL cholesterol.
 Cholesterol levels are measured in milligrams of cholesterol per deciliter of blood (mg/dL).
-Your health care provider will do a lipid panel or lipid profile to test your blood cholesterol and triglyceride levels.
-Ask your health care provider to explain the meaning of the results.
+Your doctor will do a lipid panel or lipid profile to test your blood cholesterol and triglyceride levels.
+Ask your doctor to explain the meaning of the results.